 If we can control our emotions, then we can focus on a good analysis and portfolio construction.
 If we do not control our emotions, then we will fail to beat the markets or control risk like 80% of other investors fail.

 For those who own equities, there are three general ways to build a portfolio that I have seen work to beat the indexes with less risk.
 Only you can determine which approach is best for you.

-The next way to invest for long-term success is to own about a dozen stocks - again at 1% to 6% of total invested holdings - but then supplement the portfolio with several ETFs for diversification.
-This is the way that most people should invest because very few people can keep track of more than about a dozen companies.
+Stock + ETFs: the next way to invest for long-term success is to own about 12 to 20 stocks - again at 1% to 6% of total invested holdings - but then supplement the portfolio with several ETFs for diversification.
+This is the way that most people should invest because very few people can keep track of more than 20 companies.
 With a good tactical ETF approach, this blended way of investing can add portfolio stability and maintain most of the upside.

-The final portfolio construction approach is to use all ETFs and rotate them tactically to account for significant changes to the markets.
-With this approach you will generally own between 3 and 8 exchange traded funds.
+All ETFs: The final portfolio construction approach is to use all ETFs and rotate them tactically to account for significant changes to the markets.
+With this approach you will generally own between 5 and 8 exchange traded funds.
 This approach is excellent for people who don't feel comfortable with single company risk.
-While it does not quite have the upside of owning individual stocks, it can mitigate risks very effectivly and generate very good returns for people willing to own more international ETFs than more Americans (the 80%) do.
+While it does not quite have the upside of owning individual stocks, it can mitigate risks very effectively and generate very good returns for people willing to own more international ETFs than more Americans (the 80%) do.

 What Is Trading

 Trading is something that most people have difficulty with.
 There are many different interpretations as to what trading is.
 I will break down what trading means to us.

 Types of Trades

 The majority of our positions are in stocks and exchange traded funds, although we are also active in options.
 It is up to each individual to find their comfort zone and invest in what makes sense for them.
 We will try to help with ongoing discussion of strategy and portfolio construction.

 - Position Trades: Most of our trades fall into the "position trade" category.
 These trades generally last for years.